Obama Implores Black Male Voters To Support Harris, Citing Gender Bias Concerns

 AP/Matt Freed

-President Obama speaks during a campaign rally supporting Vice President Harris, October 10, 2024, at the University of Pittsburgh's Fitzgerald Field House at Pittsburgh.
+President Obama speaks during a campaign rally supporting Vice President Harris, October 10, 2024, at the University of Pittsburgh's Fitzgerald Field House.
 AP/Matt Freed

-President Obama had some choice words for black male voters after recent polling data showed they may have lower support for Vice President Kamala Harris in the coming presidential elections.
+President Obama had some choice words for Black male voters after recent polling data showed they may have lower support for Vice President Harris in the coming presidential elections.

-Mr. Obama made the comments during an event at Harris campaign field office in Pittsburgh in response to a September NAACP poll that uncovered that over 25 percent of black men under the age of 50 have expressed that their votes would be going to President Trump.
+Mr. Obama made the comments during an event at the Harris campaign field office at Pittsburgh in response to a September poll by the National Association for the Advancement of Colored People that uncovered that more than 25 percent of Black men younger than 50 have expressed that their votes would be going to President Trump.

 “Part of it makes me think that, well, you just aren’t feeling the idea of having a woman as president, and you’re coming up with other alternatives and reasons for that,” he added.
 “When we get in trouble and the system isn’t working for us, they’re the ones out there marching and protesting.”

-The NAACP found that while 63 percent of all black voters plan to support Vice President Harris, 26 percent of men under 50 said they supported Trump.
-The number was higher among black men over 50 who were polled and said they were supporting the Republican candidate as well.
+The Naacp found that while 63 percent of all Black voters plan to support Vice President Harris, 26 percent of men younger than 50 said they supported Trump.
+The number was higher among Black men older than 50 who were polled and said they were supporting the Republican candidate as well.

 Mr. Obama echoed his earlier sentiments to a larger audience in a later rally at the Fitzgerald Field House on the University of Pittsburgh campus.